bwallace/RRnlp/README.md

 # RRnlp

-This library provides access to a suite of models for extracting key data from abstracts of randomized controlled trials.
+This library provides (easy!) access to a suite of models for extracting key data from abstracts of randomized controlled trials.

+TODO add example

 # Installing